We have been supporting people with cancer and their whānau since 1929.

 In 2018, she completed her Masters of Nursing, specialising in Cancer Treatment, Prevention and the Psychosocial impact of a malignant diagnosis in long term survivorship.

-Graeme Baker - Wanganui Executive Committee President
+Jenny Vickers - Whanganui Executive Committee President

-Janice Klinkhamer - Hawke's Bay Executive Committee President
+David Trim - Hawke's Bay Executive Committee President

-John Waldon PhD (Massey), MPH (Otago) - Manawatu Executive Committee President
+John Waldon PhD (Massey), MPH (Otago) - Manawatū Executive Committee President

-John has been a member of the Manawatu Executive Committee of the Cancer Society since 1999, since then he was invited to serve as a member of Cancer Control NZ (five years) and was a member of the Cancer Society’s Scientific and National Health Promotion Committees.
+John has been a member of the Manawatū Executive Committee of the Cancer Society since 1999, since then he was invited to serve as a member of Cancer Control NZ (five years) and was a member of the Cancer Society’s Scientific and National Health Promotion Committees.

 John was awarded a life membership in 2008.
 John also has an interest in children’s rights and assisted the preparation of three NGO reports on the status of New Zealand children to the United Nations Committee for The Rights of the Child.
 John was invited to attend the 2003 session of the United Nations Committee for The Rights of the Child as an observer, and 2010 and 2016 sessions to co-present both NGO reports.